MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/serverless-sql/ssql-perf-optimize-querying.md

 ## Recommendations for using Power BI and other reporting tools

+There are several recommendations to use Power BI and other reporting tools and they are:

 - Always check your tenant location.
 - Set up a cache for a better user experience.
 - Avoid returning millions of records to a dashboard.
 - Use scheduled refreshes to avoid parallel query executions that drain SQL serverless pool resources.
 - Use Spark to pre-aggregate common analytical queries.
 This "write once/read many" approach can avoid heavy queries that are run continuously.
-- Use filters to avoid big data volumes that were moved across your Azure infrastructure.
-Joins between different data stores.
+- Joins between different data stores - Use filters to avoid big data volumes that were moved across your Azure infrastructure.
 - Use `Latin1_General_100_BIN2_UTF8` collation for character data types.
 This collation avoids transferring all data from storage to your serverless SQL pool by pushing down filters when reading from storage.
-- Use the most optimal size, if you're casting or converting data to `char` or `varchar` during query time.
+- Use the most optimal size, if you're casting or converting data to `char` or `varchar` while running a query.
 When possible, avoid using `VARCHAR(MAX)`.
 - Automatic inference converts data types to a format that may not be optimal.
 Use the `WITH` clause to optimize data types.
 - The Azure Synapse SQL serverless pool resources has limits.
-Executing queries simultaneously will consume resources.
+Running queries simultaneously will consume resources.
 It's common to see Power BI (PBI) dashboards reaching resource limits when multiple refreshes occur in parallel.
 Scheduled refreshes and load testing can help avoid this problem.
 Also, utilizing multiple Azure Synapse workspaces can address greater concurrency requirements.
-- You can query `sys.columns` or use `sp_describe_first_result_set` and `select top 0 from <view>` to check the data types, after you create a view.
+- You can run the query `sys.columns` or use `sp_describe_first_result_set` and `select top 0 from <view>` to check the data types, after you create a view.
 This approach is faster and less costly than using `SELECT * FROM...`.
 - Use the [Statement Generator](https://htmlpreview.github.io/?https://github.com/Azure-Samples/Synapse/blob/main/SQL/tools/cosmosdb/generate-openrowset.html) to automatically create optimum column formats for your query.
 - Use the `OPENJSON` function to expose nested JSON data as columns.
-But if you also use the `AS JSON` option, the column type must be `NVARCHAR(MAX)`.
+But if you also use the `AS JSON` command, the column type must be `NVARCHAR(MAX)`.
 This approach isn't ideal for performance.
 The best option is to use the `WITH` clause to expose nested arrays as columns.
 - The Cosmos DB transactional store partition key isn't used in the analytical store.
 In Azure Synapse Link, you can now model your transactional data to optimize data ingestion and point reads.

 ## Extra guidance and best practices